tianhaoluo/udacity_dend_pyspark_capstone/README.md

 1. SSH into your EMR cluster, create an S3 bucket for later use of dumping output files (for example, an S3 bucket with name 'udacity-yourname-cfnsadcnd').
 You might need to update pip install the package 'configparser' by running `pip install --user configparser`.

-2. Go to the configuration file 'dl.cfg' to update your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, INPUT, OUTPUT.
+2. Go to the configuration file 'dl.cfg' to update your KEY, SECRET (short names for AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY), INPUT, OUTPUT.
 It is recommended that you do not put any quotes around the strings.
-For example INPUT=s3a://udacity-dend/ NOT INPUT="s3a://udacity-dend/".
-OUTPUT can be the S3 bucket you just created, e.g. OUTPUT=s3a://udacity-yourname-cfnsadcnd/.
+For example `INPUT=s3a://udacity-dend/` NOT `INPUT="s3a://udacity-dend/"`.
+OUTPUT can be the S3 bucket you just created, e.g. `OUTPUT=s3a://udacity-yourname-cfnsadcnd/`.

 3. Locate where spark-submit is with the command which spark-submit On an EMR cluster, it usually should be /usr/bin/spark-submit